cloudevents/spec/cloudevents/extensions/attrschema.md

     [JSON Schema Spec][json-schema-spec]
 5. Attributes are considered adhering to the attrschema document if the JSON schema validation succeeded.

+Note: in addition to the attribute schema, the usual CloudEvent attribute constraints still apply, even though they are not expressed in the schema explicitly.

 ### JSON Schema Version
 This document does not specify exact json schema version to be used in the attrschema definition.